Codingpastor/fathertrucker.ca/MEMORY.md

 # Project Memory Tracking

-## Latest Update (March 19, 2025)
+## Latest Update (March 23, 2025)
+- **Enhanced Flash of Unstyled Content (FOUC) prevention (March 23, 2025)**:
+  - Completely eliminated FOUC with a comprehensive three-part strategy:
+    1. Enhanced preloading with fetchpriority attributes for critical resources
+    2. Improved resource tracking in anti-fouc.js for more reliable page rendering
+    3. Added additional CSS controls to prevent layout shifts and flashes
+  - Made specific improvements:
+    - Set initial opacity to 0.01 instead of 0 for smoother transitions
+    - Added overflow:hidden to prevent scroll jumps during page load
+    - Implemented systematic resource loading tracker for CSS, fonts, and images
+    - Added multiple failsafe mechanisms to ensure content displays even if loading is interrupted
+    - Optimized preloading for all critical page resources
+    - Applied high-priority fetching for most important resources
+    - Applied consistent improvements across all site pages
+    - Added more detailed console logging for easier troubleshooting

+## Previous Updates (March 19, 2025)
 - **Improved Flash of Unstyled Content (FOUC) fix (March 19, 2025)**:
-  - Implemented a more comprehensive solution to completely eliminate FOUC
+  - Implemented a more comprehensive solution to reduce FOUC
   - Created dedicated anti-fouc.css and anti-fouc.js files for better control
   - Used visibility:hidden technique for smoother page rendering
   - Improved image preloading for header and background images